linux-modder/toktok.github.io/_src/content/roadmap.md

 This is a timeless roadmap for current and upcoming TokTok projects.
 It is ordered by time and priority, but no times are assigned.
-The elements that have owners additionally have the owner's IRC nickname prepended in angle brackets.
+Some of these projects are part of the [startup phases](plan).
+The more advanced milestones will be started after the project has achieved some stability.

 The milestones presented here are flexible.
 Priorities might change in the future as the landscape shifts and our target audience requires features at